SHolysh/database-manual/Appendices/E_Database_Timeline/E_Database_Timeline.md

 Min LocID  = 240000035
 Max LocID = 241680698

-D_BOREHOLE TABLE
+**D_BOREHOLE TABLE**

-    - Ground Elevation - Max = 529.6 mASL
+* Ground Elevation - Max = 529.6 mASL
-    - Ground Elevation - Min = 67.4 mASL - this well is in Lake Ontario (checked)  (10 wells (all have same WellID) - with zero elevation) BATHYMETRY SUBSTITUTED
+* Ground Elevation - Min = 67.4 mASL - this well is in Lake Ontario (checked)  (10 wells (all have same WellID) - with zero elevation) BATHYMETRY SUBSTITUTED
-    - Reduce the # of decimal places in the BH_GND_ELEV; BH_GND_ELEV_OUOM, BH_DEM_GND_ELEV, BH_BOTTOM_ELEV, BH_BOTTOM_DEPTH and BH_BOTTOM_DEPTH_OUOM to 2 places SEPARATE PROCEDURE
+* Reduce the # of decimal places in the BH_GND_ELEV; BH_GND_ELEV_OUOM, BH_DEM_GND_ELEV, BH_BOTTOM_ELEV, BH_BOTTOM_DEPTH and BH_BOTTOM_DEPTH_OUOM to 2 places SEPARATE PROCEDURE
-    - 5,148 BHs have no specified depth; 3 have a depth of <0; 4 have a depth of 0 DEPTH <0 FIXED
+* 5,148 BHs have no specified depth; 3 have a depth of <0; 4 have a depth of 0 DEPTH <0 FIXED
-    - Max Depth = 1167.5? - 2nd largest is 445 m before that (once errors are fixed - the greatest depth should be 402 m)
+* Max Depth = 1167.5? - 2nd largest is 445 m before that (once errors are fixed - the greatest depth should be 402 m)
-    - Min Depth = .1524
+* Min Depth = .1524
-    - 835 BHs with no drill_end_date (ok)
+* 835 BHs with no drill_end_date (ok)
-    - Min Drill_End_Date = 06/07/1951
+* Min Drill_End_Date = 06/07/1951
-    - Max Min Drill_End_Date = 22/03/2012
+* Max Min Drill_End_Date = 22/03/2012
-    - Many wells with no BH_Geol_Class (ok)
+* Many wells with no BH_Geol_Class (ok)
-    - A few MOE errors that I caught - we need to fix either before or after import?..
+* A few MOE errors that I caught - we need to fix either before or after import?..
-        ?
-MOE ERROR - LocID 240087270 - Change Depth from 1167.5 m to 1167.5 x .3048 = 355.85 m (note the geology only goes to 333 m - I think MOE messed up units.
+    + MOE ERROR - LocID 240087270 - Change Depth from 1167.5 m to 1167.5 x .3048 = 355.85 m (note the geology only goes to 333 m - I think MOE messed up units.
 FIXED
-        ?
-I can't figure where you got the depth of 445 m for LocID 240097354 - the deepest element I can find for this well is the plug at 6.75 m - just maybe check to see that this isn't a more systemic error.
+    + I can't figure where you got the depth of 445 m for LocID 240097354 - the deepest element I can find for this well is the plug at 6.75 m - just maybe check to see that this isn't a more systemic error.
 FROM BH_CONS; FIXED
-        ?
-MOE ERROR - I think the depth of 395 m is incorrect for LocID 240001642 - both the Casing and the Fm go to 30.5 m - I think that is more reasonable GEOL_LAY CORR
+    + MOE ERROR - I think the depth of 395 m is incorrect for LocID 240001642 - both the Casing and the Fm go to 30.5 m - I think that is more reasonable GEOL_LAY CORR
-        ?
-MOE ERROR - LocID 240938223 - Fm table goes to 255 ft - I think the MOE units are wrong and should be feet - therefore depth = 266 x .3048 = 81.08 GEOL_LAY CORR
+    + MOE ERROR - LocID 240938223 - Fm table goes to 255 ft - I think the MOE units are wrong and should be feet - therefore depth = 266 x .3048 = 81.08 GEOL_LAY CORR
-        ?
-I can't figure where you got the depth of 250 m for LocID 240416215 - the deepest element I can find for this well is the Geology at 258 ft - therefore depth = 258 x .3048 = 78.64 m - just maybe check to see that this isn't a more systemic error.
+    + I can't figure where you got the depth of 250 m for LocID 240416215 - the deepest element I can find for this well is the Geology at 258 ft - therefore depth = 258 x .3048 = 78.64 m - just maybe check to see that this isn't a more systemic error.
 GEOL_LAY CORR
-        ?
-MOE Error - LocID 240500279 - everything is in ft except the Plug - likely an error - depth should be 180 x .3048 = 54.86 m GEOL_LAY CORR
+    + MOE Error - LocID 240500279 - everything is in ft except the Plug - likely an error - depth should be 180 x .3048 = 54.86 m GEOL_LAY CORR
-        ?
-LocID 240183435 - Plug From indicates 55 ft - depth should be 55 x .3048 = 16.76 m (look for Plug From for a depth if none available - LocID - 240183511 (11 ft); LocID 240183453 - (17 ft) DONE
+    + LocID 240183435 - Plug From indicates 55 ft - depth should be 55 x .3048 = 16.76 m (look for Plug From for a depth if none available - LocID - 240183511 (11 ft); LocID 240183453 - (17 ft) DONE
-    - CHECK FOR ADDITIONAL TOP OF PLUG NO BOTTOM FOR NULL DEPTHS (DONE 20140527) D_BOREHOLE_CONSTRUCTION TABLE
+* CHECK FOR ADDITIONAL TOP OF PLUG NO BOTTOM FOR NULL DEPTHS (DONE 20140527)

+**D_BOREHOLE_CONSTRUCTION TABLE**

-    - Looks like top and bottom were exchanged if the top of the construction element was deeper than the bottom - good
+* Looks like top and bottom were exchanged if the top of the construction element was deeper than the bottom - good
-    - Some errors in BH Diameter - some too big - some too small - looks like mostly an issue of inappropriate units (Max Diam = 6125 inch) - should likely be 6.25 inch - also several 625 inch - all should be 6.25 inch - typically bored wells are 3 ft in diameter (36 inch (91.44 cm)  MODIFIED
+* Some errors in BH Diameter - some too big - some too small - looks like mostly an issue of inappropriate units (Max Diam = 6125 inch) - should likely be 6.25 inch - also several 625 inch - all should be 6.25 inch - typically bored wells are 3 ft in diameter (36 inch (91.44 cm)  MODIFIED
-    - Smallest BH Diameter = 0.0041 cm (a few 0 diameter) - should be evaluated once in DB and appropriate changes made NOT MODIFIED
+* Smallest BH Diameter = 0.0041 cm (a few 0 diameter) - should be evaluated once in DB and appropriate changes made NOT MODIFIED
-    - Only 8 Con subtypes used (10, 16, 21, 23, 24, 25, 31, 32) - seals (31) and casings only - no sand packs
+* Only 8 Con subtypes used (10, 16, 21, 23, 24, 25, 31, 32) - seals (31) and casings only - no sand packs

-D_GEOLOGY_FEATURE_CODE TABLE
+**D_GEOLOGY_FEATURE_CODE TABLE**

-    - No codes 7 in table (Iron Water found)
+* No codes 7 in table (Iron Water found)
-    - Mostly fresh (Code =1 - 3002 records) or untested (Code = 8 - 1722 records)
+* Mostly fresh (Code =1 - 3002 records) or untested (Code = 8 - 1722 records)
-    - Shallowest water found = 0.2 m / deepest water found = 550 ft
+* Shallowest water found = 0.2 m / deepest water found = 550 ft
-    - 10,224 Water found records (732 Well Ids have more than 1 Water Found Record) D_GEOL_LAYER TABLE
+* 10,224 Water found records (732 Well Ids have more than 1 Water Found Record)

+**D_GEOL_LAYER TABLE**

-    - There are 28 layers where the top is below the bottom - I didn't check in more detail - but wonder if it makes sense to switch the Top and Bottom fields so that they are proper.
+* There are 28 layers where the top is below the bottom - I didn't check in more detail - but wonder if it makes sense to switch the Top and Bottom fields so that they are proper.
 THIS IS NOT STRAIGHTFORWARD  - THERE ARE MANY CASES WHERE THE DECIMAL PLACE HAS BEEN MISPLACED AND ETC FIXED
-    - If a layer has no top and no bottom specified - should we even bring it into this table?
+* If a layer has no top and no bottom specified - should we even bring it into this table?
 Don't know why there are all these blanks?
 There are 1664 records (layers) in the table where the top and bottom are null and Mat 1 = 0 - should we just delete these?
-    - There are around 90 cases where the Mat 1 assignment is 0 - but there are regular values assigned to Mat 2 or Mat 3 - wonder if we should do the same thing you did when the Mat 1 code was empty - move the assignments from Mat2 &/or Mat 3 up to Mat 1?
+* There are around 90 cases where the Mat 1 assignment is 0 - but there are regular values assigned to Mat 2 or Mat 3 - wonder if we should do the same thing you did when the Mat 1 code was empty - move the assignments from Mat2 &/or Mat 3 up to Mat 1?
 MOVED MAT2 TO MAT1; MAT3 DIDN'T SEEM REASONABLE

-D_INTERVAL TABLE
+**D_INTERVAL TABLE**

-    - Table looks good
+* Table looks good
-    - there are 16,525 Intervals coming into the DB - ?
-Int_Type Code =
+* there are 16,525 Intervals coming into the DB - Int_Type Code
-            ?
-21 - Assumed Open Hole (Bot. of Casing to Bot. of BH) (28 Ints); ?
-18  - Reported Screen (6,061 Ints);
+    + 21 - Assumed Open Hole (Bot. of Casing to Bot. of BH) (28 Ints);
+    + 18  - Reported Screen (6,061 Ints);
-            ?
-19 - Overburden - Assumed (1 ft Screen above Bot. of Hole) (2,989 Ints);
+    + 19 - Overburden - Assumed (1 ft Screen above Bot. of Hole) (2,989 Ints);
-            ?
-22 - Assumed Open Hole (Top of Bedrock to Bot. of Hole) (2,299 Ints);
+    + 22 - Assumed Open Hole (Top of Bedrock to Bot. of Hole) (2,299 Ints);
-            ?
-28 - Screen Information Omitted (5,148 Ints)
+    + 28 - Screen Information Omitted (5,148 Ints)
-            ?
-ADDED 123 - TOP INFO ONLY
+    + ADDED 123 - TOP INFO ONLY
-    - There are equal number of BHs and Intervals - therefore no Loc contains more than one screen - right?
+* There are equal number of BHs and Intervals - therefore no Loc contains more than one screen - right?
 AN INTERVAL CAN HAVE MORE THAN ONE SCREEN IN A SINGLE PIPE (133)

-D_INTERVAL_MONITOR TABLE
+**D_INTERVAL_MONITOR TABLE**

-    - 133 Int IDs have more than 1 record in this table - we should look for those cases where it appears to be two pipes in one BH (e.g. the diameter of plastic pipes changes - from 2 inch to 1 inch) - other cases are simply a change in slot size and that is OK.
+* 133 Int IDs have more than 1 record in this table - we should look for those cases where it appears to be two pipes in one BH (e.g. the diameter of plastic pipes changes - from 2 inch to 1 inch) - other cases are simply a change in slot size and that is OK.
 IN SOME CASES (3 OUT OF 3), THE DEPTH VALUES EXACTLY MATCH SUCH THAT THE SCREENS APPEAR CONTIGUOUS - SHOULD ALL OF THESE 133 BE EXAMINED AND SEPARATED
-    - MOE Error - D_Interval_Monitor - there are 208 cases where the Mon Top OUOM is greater than the Mon Bot OUOM - how about we switch them so that the top is always less than the bottom (unless units are m(ft)asl) FIXED
+* MOE Error - D_Interval_Monitor - there are 208 cases where the Mon Top OUOM is greater than the Mon Bot OUOM - how about we switch them so that the top is always less than the bottom (unless units are m(ft)asl) FIXED
-    - D_Interval_Monitor - why don't we make the "Mon_Screen_Slot" a number field instead of Text?
+* D_Interval_Monitor - why don't we make the "Mon_Screen_Slot" a number field instead of Text?
 Also in our DB - I guess we should check with Sitefx - it might need text.
 NOT AN ISSUE WILL BE CONVERTED UPON IMPORT (IS REAL IN MASTER DB)

-D_INTERVAL_REF_ELEV TABLE
+**D_INTERVAL_REF_ELEV TABLE**

-    - Can we reduce the number of decimal places to 2 in the Ref_Elev and OUOM fields WILL BE RECTIFIED ON IMPORT AUTOMATICALLY (CHANGE IN TYPE)
+* Can we reduce the number of decimal places to 2 in the Ref_Elev and OUOM fields WILL BE RECTIFIED ON IMPORT AUTOMATICALLY (CHANGE IN TYPE)
-    - For the 10 Ints where we have no Ground Surface (I think they are in Lake Ont - can we remove the Ref_Elev of 0.75 mASL - just make null FIXED FOR BATHYMETRY
+* For the 10 Ints where we have no Ground Surface (I think they are in Lake Ont - can we remove the Ref_Elev of 0.75 mASL - just make null FIXED FOR BATHYMETRY

-D_LOCATION
+**D_LOCATION**

-    - There are 347 locations that have more than 1 Well tied to them (linked using Master Loc_ID)
+* There are 347 locations that have more than 1 Well tied to them (linked using Master Loc_ID)
-    - Well-ID 7140211 - has 258 wells tied to it; Loc ID 7140275 has 234 wells tied to it   - this is totally unreasonable (should make a note to Tim at MOE) - when I searched in the MOE DB to see if these numbers were correct - I wind up with 246 wells tied to 7140275 and 272 wells tied to 7140211 - did we make a mistake bringing these into our format - are we missing some of the BHs tied to these multi-0location well ids?
+* Well-ID 7140211 - has 258 wells tied to it; Loc ID 7140275 has 234 wells tied to it   - this is totally unreasonable (should make a note to Tim at MOE) - when I searched in the MOE DB to see if these numbers were correct - I wind up with 246 wells tied to 7140275 and 272 wells tied to 7140211 - did we make a mistake bringing these into our format - are we missing some of the BHs tied to these multi-0location well ids?
 DIFFERENCES IN COUNTS DUE TO INVALID COORDINATES;  NOTE DEPTHS COME FROM SPECIFIED MOE DEPTH
-    - Why are there 10 LocIDs with no elevation?
+* Why are there 10 LocIDs with no elevation?
 No coordinates or no DEM?
-BATHYMETRY, NOW NONE D_LOCATION_ELEV  DONE
+BATHYMETRY, NOW NONE

+**D_LOCATION_ELEV**

-    - looks good - none of the imported wells has an ElevRC of 1 - therefore no elevations to preserve.
+* looks good - none of the imported wells has an ElevRC of 1 - therefore no elevations to preserve.

-D_LOCATION_QA
+**D_LOCATION_QA**

-    - There are 1,125 wells where the Loc_Coord_Confidence_Code (i.e. the one you assigned) is lower than the Loc_Coord_Confidence_Code_Orig - some are flagged with "MOE 201304 Import - Coordinate Conversion (possible error)" - but not all of them.
+* There are 1,125 wells where the Loc_Coord_Confidence_Code (i.e. the one you assigned) is lower than the Loc_Coord_Confidence_Code_Orig - some are flagged with "MOE 201304 Import - Coordinate Conversion (possible error)" - but not all of them.
 Wonder why these wells had the codes changed and what the possible import error might be?
 IN SOME CASES THE UTM COORDINATES WERE CORRECTED (IF POSSIBLE); IN OTHER CASES, THE UTM COORDINATES WERE INVALID SO A GEOCODING METHODOLOGY WAS IMPOSED - THESE ARE TAGGED WITH A SEPARATE CODE AS THEY WILL NOT BE AS ACCURATE (IF CORRECT) AS SPECIFIED COORDINATES
-    - Were any of the Wells in Zone 18 and converted to Zone 17 equivalents?
+* Were any of the Wells in Zone 18 and converted to Zone 17 equivalents?
 Do we retain that in the UTM Zone - or somewhere?
 Just curious - the UTMs OUOM match the UTM Final - so are we losing this info and do we care?
 THE ORIGINAL COORDINATES, WHETHER Z18 OR Z17 HAVE BEEN MAINTAINED

-20140606
+*20140606*

 As part of the MOE WWDB import (201304 version), various corrections for other locations were applied using standard procedures/methodology as developed for the water well database.

 D_INTERVAL_MONITOR rows were found with no bottom elevations/depths; these were found to correspond to zero thickness bedrock wells.
 In these cases, '0.3m' screen intervals were imposed above the bottom of the well.

-201406
+*201406*

 Started assembling information for creating a new version of the database; both this document and Appendix H ('Current Problems') will be examined for necessary changes.
 The schema created by SiteFX will be reviewed and both additions and modifications will be included as necessary.

-20140716
+*20140716*

 An SSMA_Timestamp should be incorporated into each table - they help avoid errors when Access updates records in tables linked to SQL Server.
 Review 'Supporting Concurrency Checks' from Microsoft documents.
 In particular, 'The timestamp column increases automatically every time a new value is assigned to any column in the table.
 Access automatically detects when a table contains this type of column and uses it in the WHERE clause of all UPDATE and DELETE statements affecting that table' (Stack Overflow, 2012).

-20140723
+*20140723*

 At the moment, ranges of values include NULL, '-1' through '2'.
 The '-1' values will be changed to '1' and '0' will be changed to NULL.
 What is '2' indicating?

-201408
+*201408*

 Started implementing the new version of the database.
 Corrections will be made on-the-fly with regard to errors while copying information between the old and the new versions.

-20140908
+*20140908*

 Updated R_LOC_WATERSHED1_CODE removing multiple 'Rouge River' indicators.

-20140909
+*20140909*

 D_INTERVAL_REF_ELEV has NULL values for REF_ELEV_START_DATE - this has been corrected (assigned the 'holder' value '1867-07-01').
 A note should be made to populate this field upon data entry (this should be a constraint in the new version of the database).

 In D_LOCATION_QA, what is QA_COORD_CONFIDENCE_CODE_UPDATE (a 'bit' field) being used for?
 Should this be removed (likely, yes).